 For researchers, Thnx4 can provide a systematic, user-friendly, highly scalable, free platform for prompting people to journal and share their gratitude—and yield anonymized data for investigating the effects of gratitude.
 It can provide demographic and daily use data (e.g., frequency of gratitude experiences, targets of gratitude, etc.), measure day-to-day well-being, as well as pre/post scores on measures of dispositional gratitude, life satisfaction, resilience, and loneliness.

+Any use of Thnx4 for research purposes requires IRB approval from the researcher's organization.
 If you would like to learn more about Thnx4's scientific capabilities and how you can incorporate it into your research, please email us at firstname.lastname@example.org.

 Who are we?